Keats/vincentprouillet/content/blog/overview-package-management-python.md

 To go back to the three tools mentioned in this article, I would recommend either pip-tools or poetry.
 My limited usage of Pipenv had too many WTFs to be considered ready for actual use, not even taking into account its extreme slowness.
 I'm not entirely sure why it is the recommended tool other than the virtualenv setup was easy to do because it feels like an alpha version.
-If you are Docker containers for your development, then I don't see any advantage of Pipenv other pip-tools or Poetry.
+If you are using Docker containers instead of virtualenvs, I don't see any advantage of Pipenv over pip-tools or Poetry.

 I like the simplicity of `pip-tools`.
-As it is only a small step to take if you are writing `requirements.txt` by hand currently, I would probably recommend that right now.
+If you are currently writing `requirements.txt` by hand, using `pip-tools` to get some extra features like hashes is a pretty small step to take which I would recommend right now.

 On the other hand, if `pyproject.toml` gets adopted by other tools (Flake8, mypy etc), having everything in one file would be very appealing and poetry would become the best choice at that time.
-I expect `poetry` to work with my current use of `virtualenvwrapper` though, I don't want to have to convert all my projects to poetry just to make it happy.
+I expect `poetry` to work with my current use of `virtualenvwrapper` though, I don't want to convert all my projects to poetry just to make it happy.